kavabunga/kavabunga/README.md

 # Hey there!

-I'm Semen Katz and I'm studying web dev at [Yandex.Practicum](https://practicum.yandex.ru/ "Yandex.Practicum").
+I'm Semen Katz and I'm in the begining of web dev career.
 For many years I worked as a professional photographer.
 While developing my first portfolio website, I became very excited in the development process and loved coding.
-Finally I realized, that I want this to be not just a hobby but a hard skill and probably my next job.
+Finally I realized, that I want this to be not just a hobby but a hard skill and probably my next job and graduated from [Yandex.Practicum](https://practicum.yandex.ru/ "Yandex.Practicum").

 My stack consists of **MERN** (MongoDB, Express.js, React.js, Node.js) and also HTML, CSS, Javascript, Git, Foundation.